 – Dr Uschi Eid, President of the German Africa Foundation

-Note: The yearbook is only available in German.
+Please note: The yearbook is only available in German.
 We apologise for the inconvenience.